Identifying SEND in the early years

 This report/progress check focuses in particular on communication and language, physical development and personal, social and emotional development.
 This progress check must identify your child’s strengths and any areas where your child's progress is slower than expected.

-If there are emerging concerns (or an identified special educational need or disability) practitioners should develop a targeted plan to support your child, involving other professionals such as the setting’s Special Educational Needs Coordinator (SENCO).
+If there are emerging concerns (or an identified special educational need or disability) practitioners should develop a targeted plan to support your child, involving other professionals such as the setting’s Special Educational Needs and Disabilities Coordinator (SENDCO).

 What to think about